Our research program is

 Chris Jacobs and Dr. Venton put on a workshop on

-of field trips trips this month!
-Eve Privman
+took lots of field trips trips this month!
+Eve

-went to Janelia Farm (HHMI) to start a collaboration
+Privman went to Janelia Farm (HHMI) to start a

-picture from our annual Christmas party (which also
+lab picture from our annual Christmas party (which

-served as a graduation party for Dr. Jacobs this
+also served as a graduation party for Dr. Jacobs

 Four new first year